jenineharris/rwow-template/README.md

 1) Some experience with R, R Markdown, and R Studio are necessary to use this template
 2) R and R Studio software are necessary to use this template
-3) Install the `posterdown` package in R Studio before using the template
+3) Install the `posterdown` and `rmarkdown` packages in R Studio before using the template

 ### Download and Save the Template Files